To access your Dashboard of student performance data, select the View button on the line with the name of your class.

 The Gradebook also gives you the option to extend a due date for an assignment.
 This can be done for an individual student or for all students.

-To extend a due date for an individual student, select next to the student’s name.
+To extend a due date for an individual student, select Extend Due Date next to the student’s name.

-To extend a due date for the whole class, select the For Class. next to
+To extend a due date for the whole class, select the Extend Due Date next to For Class.

 The updated due date will then be displayed in the Gradebook for that module.